iclr-blogposts/2026/_posts/2026-04-27-sampler-eval-trilemma.md

 In our example above, we studied a particular pairwise comparator where the evaluation set depended on the support of the mixture distribution, which violates the single-model decomposition, and thereby breaks the guarantee of transitivity, as well as pool independence (as the exact score depends on the opponent).

 For a leaderboard ranking of a set of models, we can improve transitivity among the model set by evaluating using the joint support of all models.
 Then, among models on the leaderboard, transitivity is retained.
-However, we still lack pool independence, as leaderboard rankings can flip if new models are added to the leaderboard.
+However, we still lack pool independence, so whether A>B can flip when a new model C is added to the leaderboard.

+## Limitations

+Our analysis has only considered single-model eval metrics expressible as integrals over the domain.
+While this family is fairly broad and such metrics are directly compatible with evaluation with iid model samples, it is possible that other families of single-model eval metrics can exist with improved properties.

+Our working definition of "mode-covering" considers point-wise partial derivatives $O(p/q)$, which matches that of the forward KL.
+It could be possible that more mathematically relaxed definitions of mode-covering could still be useful for scoring mode discovery, and could lead to sampler eval metrics with improved properties that may "bypass" the trilemma as proved here.

 ## Discussion